hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

     todoStore.findAll().done(function(allTodos) { /*...*/ });
 </pre>

-In the later example the benefit of this variant might not be clear at first glance.
+The benefit of this variant might not be clear at first glance.
 The primary benefit is, that you must set your object type only once.
 So in case you want to rename you object type "todo" to "things-to-be-done" in a later phase of development, you have to change this in signigicatly fewer areas on you application code.
 By this you also avoid typos by reducing the